Eitol/nxtv/README.md

 The commit with message "feat: X" indicates that the upgrade must be a feature (minor) upgrade.

-Then the output of the command is:
+Then the version is (0.1.0) and the output of the command is:

 ```json
 {